 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description that clearly defines a specific technical capability and provides explicit 'Use when' guidance with concrete scenarios.
-Its main weakness is that the trigger terms are heavily technical and may not match how all users would naturally phrase their requests, though for this niche domain that may be appropriate.
+This is a well-crafted skill description that clearly defines a specific technical capability and provides explicit trigger conditions.
+Its main strength is the high specificity and completeness, with both 'what' and 'when' clearly articulated.
+The primary weakness is that the trigger terms are quite technical and niche, which could limit discoverability if users phrase requests in more general terms.

 | Dimension | Reasoning | Score |